Basics In Statistics Question And Answers

 • This resultant injury is termed trauma from occlusion.

-2. Pathological migration of teeth
+2. Pathological Migration Of teeth

 • Pathological migration of teeth refers to tooth displacement that results when the balance among the factors that maintain physiologic tooth position is disturbed by periodontal disease